 The centro storico of Andria is encircled by roads following the line of the old walls.
 It covers quite a large area.
 You really need a map to find your way around, so we suggest you head for the main square, Piazza Vittorio Emanuele II (also known as Piazza Catuma), the location of a Tourist Information Office (run by the province) where you can get a useful map of the centro storico with the main sights indicated.
 If you arrive by train, look for the statue of a soldier with a bicycle outside the station, turn left and walk for about 200 metres to reach a garden, then turn right into Corso Cavour which takes you right to the piazza, about 10 minutes walk.

-The Duomo d'Andria, la Cattedrale di Santa Maria Assunta, was mainly built in the 11th and 12th centuries in Romanesque Norman style, but was extensively modified in later centuries, and renovated as late as 1916 following a fire.
-It is open 9.30am-12.30pm (excepyt Mondays).
+The main church is the Duomo d'Andria, la Cattedrale di Santa Maria Assunta.
+This was mainly built in the 11th and 12th centuries in Romanesque Norman style, but was extensively modified in later centuries, and renovated as late as 1916 following a fire.
+It is open 9.30am-12.30pm (except Mondays).
 Of particular interest is the 7th century crypt, which contains the remains of Isabella of England and Jolanda of Brienne, wives of Frederick II.
 The crypt is entered via a stairway inside the cathedral.
 If this is roped off, just find someone to ask and switch on the lights, it is open to the public.
 However, although the crypt is worth seeing, the actual tombs are not elaborate, just indicated by a plaque.

 La Chiesa di San Francesco was built in the 13th and 14th centuries in Gothic style, but with the interior decorated in baroque style in 1700 and the campanile built in 1769.